loopbackio/loopback-next/packages/core/src/__tests__/acceptance/application.feature.md

 - In order to initialize my application
 - As an app developer
-- I want to register components when initalizing the application
+- I want to register components when initializing the application
 - So that I can use them throughout the application lifecycle

 ## Scenario: Basic usage (config provided)